A Trupanion blog

 Change can impact your pets in a variety of ways.
 In fact, something as simple as a change in a routine like a missed dog walk or moving a piece of furniture may affect your pet’s behavior.
 Now imagine if all of a sudden your best friend was gone eight hours or more in a day?
 It may leave your pet feeling confused about what may happen next.

 For example, if your pet can be impacted by a small change, the loss of your daily companionship may leave them feeling stressed.
 Stress and anxiety can affect a pet of any age and they may not always communicate how they’re feeling.
-For an additional resource on dog behavior, read this list.
+For an additional resource on how pets can be affected by stress, read here.